Traveling to Prague Alone:

 I walked around Prague late at night, caught public transportation, and explored beautiful parks, all while feeling completely safe.
 I want to break down everything you need to know so that you can plan your trip with confidence.
 Trust me, Czechia is the perfect place to explore alone, and you’ll feel right at home!

-Why Czechia is a Safe Destination for Solo Travelers
+Why Czechia is a Safe Destination for Solo Travellers

 When it comes to safety, Czechia scores impressively high.
 It’s consistently ranked among the safest countries in the world, and in 2024, it was listed as 12th on the Global Peace Index.
 That means it’s safer than many other European countries, such as Germany and Belgium, making it a great choice for solo adventurers.
 The country has a low crime rate, and you’re unlikely to encounter any serious trouble while exploring its cities or countryside.